emanoelhenrick/emanoelhenrick/README.md

 # 💫 About Me:
-A Full Stack web developer from Brazil.
+A Frontend web developer from Brazil.

 ## 🌐 Socials: